How is the program designed?

 - Scholarship opportunities are available to help cover the cost of tuition/expenses.
 Please click here to access our scholarship page and complete the online application.

 Are there essential functions required to participate in the program?

 Respiratory care practitioners must have the necessary clinical skills to carry out the duties and responsibilities allowing them to practice in a safe and effective manner.
 Respiratory care practitioners make use of the following: hearing, mobility, physical endurance and strength, motor skills, tactile senses, and visual acuity.
 These physical requirements must be able to be sustained for up to 12 hours.

 Ability sufficient to hear and understand patients and staff, assess and monitor patient sounds, hear normal speech, hear without seeing lips, hear faint body sounds, hear alarms.

-Mobility sufficient to support and move patients, stoop/squat, move quickly, climb/bend, lift 25 pounds of weight, push light equipment, push heavy equipment, walk, stand during procedures, sustain repetitive motion.
+Mobility sufficient to support and move patients, stoop/squat, move quickly, climb/bend, lift 10-25 pounds continuously to move objects, lift 25-50 pounds of weight frequently, lift 50-100 pounds occasionally, push light equipment, push heavy equipment, walk, stand for extended periods of time, sustain repetitive motion.